Nabi Abdurakhmanov

-Nabi Abdurakhmanov is Uzbekistani theatre producer and director.
+Nabi Abdurakhmanov (born 7 November 1958, Tashkent, UzSSR) is an Uzbekistani theatre producer and director.

 Biography

-Nabi Abdurakhmanov lives in the USA since 2016.
-He gives masterclasses and produces productions in Stella Adler Studio (Phaeton by M.Milligan), NYU Tisch School of the Arts (Three Sisters by A.Chekhov) and York College of CUNY.
+Nabi Abdurakhmanov has lived in the United States since 2016.
+He gives masterclasses and produces productions at the Stella Adler Studio (Phaeton by M. Milligan), NYU Tisch School of the Arts (Three Sisters by A. Chekhov), and York College of CUNY.

 Career

 Theatre

-Nabi Abdurakhmanov was the artistic director of the Youth Theatre of Uzbekistan from 1991 till 2016.
-Abdurakhmanov was a professor of acting and directing at the Uzbekistan State Institute of Arts and Culture since 1980.
-He was also the chairman of the Uzbek Center of International Association of Theatres for Children and Youth since 1997.
+Nabi Abdurakhmanov was the artistic director of the Youth Theatre of Uzbekistan from 1991 to 2016.
+Abdurakhmanov was a professor of acting and directing at the Uzbekistan State Institute of Arts and Culture from 1980.
+He was also the chairman of the Uzbek Centre of the International Association of Theatres for Children and Youth from 1997.